antronerds/r2-training-courses/docs/Finding_structural_variants.md

 ---------

+To see how chromothripsis relates to clinical data we can investigate survival data in R2.

+* From  the left menu select Kaplan Meier > By annotated parameter
+* A selection menu appears, select the track and
+*

 Locations of structural variants, hotspots?
 -------------------------------------------
-TODO: how to locate TERT, an option is selection through the cohort overview although there are no links in there....
+Chromothripsis can be seen as an extreme case of concentration of structural variants in one sample.
+The question arises whether there other hotspots of structural variation on the genome that are found in multiple samples.
+These might point to functional interactions.

 Final remarks / future directions
 ---------------------------------
 In the March 1st 2018 issue of Nature a paper was published describing a landscape of genomic alterations across childhood cancers.
 The data is accessible in R2 also as a Datascope.
 This is another example of how R2 can visualize your genomics data.
-Click the button below to access this.
+Click the button below to explore this wealth of data.

 <form name="dkfz-scope" action="http://hgserver1.amc.nl/cgi-bin/r2/main.cgi?" enctype="multipart/form-data" target="R2" method="post">
   <input type="hidden" name="option" value="about_dscope">